code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

  A basic `SpringKafkaApplicationTest` is provided in order to verify that we are able to send and receive a message to and from Apache Kafka.
 It contains a `testReceiver()` unit test case that uses the `Sender` bean to send a message to the <var>'helloworld.t'</var> topic on the Kafka bus.
 We then check the `CountDownLatch` from the `Receiver` to verify that a message was received.

 An embedded Kafka broker is automatically started by using a `@ClassRule`.
-Check out following [Spring Kafka test example]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html) for more detailed information on this topic.
+Check out following [Spring Kafka test example]({{ site.url }}/2016/10/spring-kafka-test-example.html) for more detailed information on this topic.
 As the embedded broker is started on a random port, we override <var>'bootstrap-servers'</var> property via `setProperty()`.

 Using `@Before` we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer` (if we don't do this the message might already be sent before the listeners are assigned to the topic).

-> Below test case can also be executed after you [install kafka and zookeeper]({{ site.url }}/2016/09/apache-kafka-download-installation.html) on your local system.
+> Below test case can also be executed after you [install Kafka and Zookeeper]({{ site.url }}/2016/09/apache-kafka-download-installation.html) on your local system.
 You just need to comment out the lines annotated with `@ClassRule` and `@BeforeClass`.

 ``` java
 package com.codenotfound.kafka;